omgtant/claustroboard/docs/Main.md

 **Implementations**
 - on turn start - nothing
-- on player-occupied turn start - traverse from this card via dfs with depth=0 only visiting open cards, return all cards that are reachable within (move number) moves.
+- on player-occupied turn start - traverse from this card via dfs only visiting open cards, return all cards that are reachable within (move number) moves.
 - on player landing - nothing
 - can land on me? - true
 - can start on me? - true